-On Day 9, we transfer to Alleppey, where we board a kettuvallam, or houseboat, for a scenic cruise discovering Kerala's naturally idyllic backwaters.
+On Day 9, we enjoy a guided tour of the Jewish Synagogue, home to an array of treasures including The Great Scrolls of the Old Testament, before transfering to Alleppey, where we board a kettuvallam, or houseboat, for a scenic cruise discovering Kerala's naturally idyllic backwaters.
 Constructed using traditional methods and materials, these incredible boats were once used to shuttle goods between Cochin and Kuttanad, and could carry up to 30 tonnes of cargo, including exotic spices and rice.

 We begin at Vembanad Lake, the largest lagoon in the region, which maintains its quiet and calm feel.
 As we glide serenely through the bewildering maze of canals and channels, we enjoy lunch and an evening tea on board.
 We disembark at Kumarakom, where we stay at the Coconut Lagoon.
 On Day 10, we continue to Thekkady, where your afternoon is free.

 Today's excursion takes us to an aromatic spice plantation, where we enjoy a guided walking tour, uncovering the secrets of southern India's spices.
 This afternoon we head to Lake Periyar, a stunning lake in a large wildlife sanctuary, for a cruise across its peaceful waters.